Tonny Wamboga sweeps his hand over a field of hollow grass stalks as they shuffle in the breeze. “This is where we got the idea.”

 While creating more products that cause less environmental harm, the company will also reintroduce luseke as a profitable crop to support farmers in the Kampala area.
 Luseke matures quickly and grows year-round, providing financial stability to these farmers.

-Tonny was a member of the Because International Pursuit Incubator in 2019, where he received training and mentorship to develop his innovative product.
+Tonny was a member of the Because Accelerator in 2019, where he received training and mentorship to develop his innovative product.